thompsonsed/pycoalescence/docs/_build/html/_sources/necsim/file_PyLogging.cpp.rst.txt

-Routines for writing to python logging module.
+Routines for writing to Python logging module.

 .. contents:: Contents